RussOakham/Avengers-Snap/TESTING.md

     So ass to ensure a smooth user experience, I wanted to add options to relaunch the game using difficulty choices on the congratulations modal.
 This is to avoid the user having to manually close the modal, to manually open the 'difficulty' modal.

     However when adding the difficulty buttons to the congratulations modal, the game would not launch.
 This was because the button ID's of 'easy', 'medium' and 'hard' were no longer unique and this ID's are integral the functions which populate game cards.
-Specifically the diffChoice function which determines number of gamecards to generate and the createCardLayout function, which generates card class names.
+Specifically the *diffChoice()* function which determines number of gamecards to generate and the *createCardLayout()* function, which generates card class names.

     To rectify this, I altered the new difficulty button ID's in the congratulations modal to 'easy2', 'medium2' and 'hard2'.
-I then expanded the diffChoice function, to include recognition of these ID's as inputs.
+I then expanded the *diffChoice()* function, to include recognition of these ID's as inputs.

     ![Radial-Gradient-Cards](design-resources/images/difficulty2-script.PNG)

-    As the difficulty ID is also used in the card class name generation, I also added the 'difficulty2' variant ID's to the card classes in style.css.
+    As the difficulty ID is also used in the card class name generation, I also added the 'difficulty2' variant ID's to the card classes in *style.css*.

     ![Radial-Gradient-Cards](design-resources/images/avenger-card-classes.PNG)